 Accelerometer Specifications - Quick Definitions

-Sensitivity is the ratio of change in acceleration (input) to change in the output signal.
+The ratio of change in acceleration (input) to change in the output signal.
 This defines the ideal, straight-line relationship between acceleration and output (Figure 1, gray line).
 Sensitivity is specified at a particular supply voltage and is typically expressed in units of mV/g for analog-output accelerometers, LSB/g, or mg/LSB for digital-output accelerometers.
 It is usually specified in a range (min, typ, max) or as a typical figure and % deviation.
 For analog-output sensors, sensitivity is ratiometric to supply voltage; doubling the supply, for example, doubles the sensitivity.

 Sensitivity change due to Temperature is generally specified as a % change per °C. Temperature effects are caused by a combination of mechanical stresses and circuit temperature coefficients.